-In the first four months of 2017 we have held workshops or breakout sessions in 16 countries around the world, covering South America, Africa, Europe, the Middle East and Asia.
+In the first four months of 2018 we have held workshops or breakout sessions around the world.
 Unfortunately, we can't get to everyone, so we've also started running online workshops where experienced practitioners share their experience and explain how to analyse and use the data produced by the assessments.
 See our full programme of events below:

 This workshop is facilitated by Matthew Savage, Principal, The International Community School, Amman.
 Matthew has shared his experience of introducing CAT4 at his previous schools at conferences around the world and has delivered training workshops on the use of CAT4 in Asia, Europe and Africa.